 The route remains at river level between Monmouth and Whitebrook, passing through Monmouth Show Ground and from Redbrook following the old railway line to Whitebrook.
-A steep ascent leads up to Pen y fan before levelling out at 240m along the Duchess's Ride on the edge of the valley above Llandogo.
+A steep ascent leads up to Pen y Fan before levelling out at 787 feet (240m) along the Duchess's Ride on the edge of the valley above Llandogo.

 Passing Cleddon Falls the route later descends gently to Whitestone (views and picnic site), continues through woodland and then steeply down to the river at Brockweir.
 The old railway line leads to Old Station Tintern and a riverside path to St. Michael's Church with pavements through the village to Tintern Abbey.
 Parts of this section can get quite muddy in wet weather.